Test GitHub Repository Backups with Kestra Playground

 1. Toggle Playground mode in the editor.

-1. Run only search_kestra_repos to confirm your GitHub token works and inspect the search output.
-Below the task fails in the Playground due to a misconfigured secret.
-You now know before ant attempted executions were made that this must be fixed.
-Update the secret, run in the Playground again to verify it's correct.
+2. Run only search_kestra_repos to confirm your GitHub token works and inspect the search output.
+In the example below, the task fails in Playground due to a misconfigured secret.
+This lets you catch the issue before any attempted executions are made.
+Update the secret, then run it in Playground again to verify that it’s correct.

 This approach prevents unnecessary GitHub calls and GCS writes while you refine the flow logic.